-2018 Objectives
+2020 Objectives

-For 2018, the cash incentive bonus for each of our NEOs was determined as follows: (i) 90% based on certain corporate objectives and (ii) 10% based on a discretionary individual performance component.
-In addition, each NEO had the opportunity to earn another (i) 10% of his or her annual bonus target if our Company entered into at least two Tier 1 partnership agreements with third parties during 2018 and (ii) 10% of his or her annual bonus target if our Company entered into at least two new Cloud, Messaging or Digital customer agreements during 2018 with a guaranteed contract value of at least \$10 million.
+For 2020, the cash incentive bonus for each of our NEOs (other than Mr. Hill) was determined as follows: (i) 90% based on certain corporate objectives; and (ii) 10% based on a discretionary individual performance component.
+In addition, each NEO (other than Mr. Hill) had the opportunity to earn up to 30% of his annual bonus target if our Company's cash balance achieved certain levels.

-Our Compensation Committee established (i) non-GAAP revenue, (ii) non-GAAP EBITDA and (iii) free cash flow as the corporate components of our 2018 annual cash incentive bonus program, with each of the components weighted as set forth below.
+Our Compensation Committee established (i) revenue, (ii) non-GAAP EBITDA and (iii) the number of new deals with a contribution margin of 30% and a minimum TCV of \$1 million as the corporate components of our 2020 annual cash incentive bonus program, with each of the components weighted as set forth below.
 We utilize these non-GAAP financial measures internally in analyzing our financial results and evaluating our ongoing operational performance because they exclude certain non-cash adjustments and non-recurring charges required under GAAP.
 These metrics were also selected because they are several of the key performance metrics stockholders use in evaluating our Company.
-In calculating both non-GAAP revenue and non-GAAP EBITDA, we add back the fair value stock-based compensation expense, deferred revenue, acquisition-related costs, restructuring charges, changes in the contingent consideration obligation, deferred compensation expense related to earn-outs and amortization of intangibles associated with acquisitions.
+In calculating both revenue and non-GAAP EBITDA, we add back the fair value stock-based compensation expense, deferred revenue, acquisition-related costs, restructuring charges, changes in the contingent consideration obligation, deferred compensation expense related to earn-outs and amortization of intangibles associated with acquisitions.

-Each of the components was assigned a "threshold" level, which is the minimum achievement level that must be satisfied to receive a portion of the applicable bonus amounts, and a "maximum" level, which, if achieved or exceeded, would result in our NEO's receiving up to 175% of the target amount attributed to that component.
+Each of the components was assigned a "threshold" level, which is the minimum achievement level that must be satisfied to receive a portion of the applicable bonus amounts, and a "maximum" level, which, if achieved or exceeded, would result in our NEOs receiving up to 175% of the target amount attributed to that component.

-The components of the 2018 cash incentive compensation plan are set forth below:
+The components of the 2020 cash incentive compensation plan are set forth below: